 “It has recently become clear that both CMS and commercial payers are shifting risk out of their hands and onto the books of healthcare providers.
 This shift makes it critical for providers to rethink how they manage the care they provide, and how they protect against potential losses within these contracts,” said Dave Terry, Co-founder and CEO of Archway Health.
 “When priced appropriately, stop-loss insurance can be an effective way for providers to leverage their balance sheet and avoid excessive losses in risk-based agreements.
 We are proud to help our insurance partner comprehensively quantify, manage and mitigate healthcare risk.”

 Value-Based Risk Protection leverages national provider data to offer interested providers competitive premiums with maximum coverage.
 Flexible deductible levels and coverage options can be optimized based on the provider's risk tolerance.
 This solution is available now to the over 1,200 providers participating in the CMS Bundled Payments for Care Improvement (BPCI) Advanced program, as well as for organizations facing downside risk in other value-based payment programs.

 Value-Based Risk Protection can be obtained through healthcare insurance brokers.
-Interested providers are encouraged to contact their brokers or reach out to Ben Gardner at email@example.com more information.
+Interested providers are encouraged to contact their brokers or reach out to Vince Micucci at email@example.com for more information.